Pecorino: Varieties

 A variant from southern Italy is pecorino pepato (lit. 'peppered pecorino'), to which black peppercorns are added.
 Today many other additions are made, for example walnuts, rocket or tiny pieces of white or black truffle.

+Red pecorino, also known as pecorino Rosso, originates from Sicily, where the cheese is coated repeatedly with olive oil and tomato sauce, giving it its red colour and creating a protective layer on the rind as the cheese matures.
+It is included in the list of food products of traditional Italian cuisine (A.P.T), the Ministry of Agriculture, Food and Forestry.

 In Sardinia, the larvae of the cheese fly are intentionally introduced into pecorino sardo to produce casu martzu.
 As it is illegal, it is primarily sold through the black market.